Coherent sheaves on surfaces, COHAs and deformed $W_{1+\infty}$-algebras: Deformed -algebras of projective surfaces

 \subsection{Proof of Theorem~\ref{Prop:defHeis}(a)}

-Recall that we have obtained an upper bound on the graded dimension of $W^\geq(S)$ in \S~\ref{sec:order-filt}.
-In order to obtain a lower bound, we consider the descending algebra filtration $G^\bullet$ of $\DW{1}(S)$ obtained by putting the generators $T^\pm_n(\lambda), \psi_l(\lambda)$ in degree $\deg(\lambda)$.
-From the defining relations and Proposition~\ref{prop:big-W-triang} it follows that $G^N$ be spanned by all monomials
+We have obtained an upper bound on the graded dimension of $W^\geq(S)$ in \S\ref{sec:order-filt}.
+To get a lower bound, we consider the descending algebra filtration $G^N$, $N\in\N$, of $\DW{\c}(S)$ such that $T^\pm_n(\lambda),$ $\psi_l(\lambda)$ are in degree $\deg(\lambda)$.
+From the defining relations and Proposition~\ref{prop:big-W-triang} it follows that $G^N$ is spanned by the monomials